Sofia Isella

-Sofia Isella Miranda (born January 29, 2005), known professionally as Sofia Isella (stylized in all caps), is an American singer-songwriter and music producer.
-She has written three EPs, releasing the first in 2020 and the next two in 2024 and 2025.
-After gaining popularity on TikTok, she performed opening acts for Melanie Martinez, Tom Odell, Taylor Swift, and Glass Animals concerts in 2023, 2024, and 2025.
-Isella's work contains elements of alternative and indie music and frequently focuses on themes of women's empowerment.
+Sofia Isella Miranda (born January 29, 2005) is an American singer-songwriter, musician, and producer.
+She has written four EPs, releasing the first in 2020 and the next two in 2024 and 2025, with the most recent released on April 17, 2026.
+After gaining popularity on TikTok, she has performed as the opening act for artists such as Melanie Martinez, Tom Odell, Taylor Swift, Florence and the Machine, and Glass Animals since 2023.
+In 2025, she extensively toured as a headliner in the United States, Europe, and Australia.
+Isella's music combines alternative pop, art rock, dark pop, art pop, industrial, gothic pop, and spoken word.
+Lyrically, her work frequently focuses on womanhood, misogyny, religion, and porn.

 Early life

-Sofia Isella Miranda was born in Los Angeles, California on January 29, 2005, to Chilean-American filmmaker Claudio Miranda and writer Kelli Bean.
-She began playing the violin when she was three years old, and she wrote her first song lyrics at age eight.
-Isella's family moved frequently throughout her childhood, eventually settling in Burleigh Heads, Queensland in 2020.
-They returned to Los Angeles by mid-2024.
+Sofia Isella Miranda was born in Los Angeles, California, on January 29, 2005, to Chilean-American filmmaker Claudio Miranda and writer Kelli Bean.
+She began playing the violin when she was a child, and she wrote her first song lyrics at age eight.
+She received education at the Colburn School and through homeschooling.
+Isella's family moved frequently throughout her childhood, living in Taiwan, Canada, Louisiana, and New Mexico.
+They settled in Burleigh Heads, Australia, in 2020 and returned to Los Angeles by mid-2024.

 Career

 Isella's first extended play, "I'm Not Yours", was released in 2020 and primarily consisted of songs she had written when she was 14 and 15.
 She performed several concerts after moving to Australia, including a set at the Caloundra Music Festival.
 After gaining popularity on TikTok, Isella was a concert opener for Melanie Martinez and Tom Odell in late 2023 and early 2024.
 In May and June 2024, she opened for Martinez's Trilogy Tour.
 Two months later, she was an opening act on Taylor Swift's Eras Tour.
+Her 2023 single, "Hot Gum", gained 10 million streams.

 Isella released her second EP, "I Can Be Your Mother", on September 6, 2024.
-She toured California later that month and began her first world tour in April 2025.
-Her third EP, "I'm camera .", released in May 2025.
+She toured California later that month and began her first world tour, You'll Understand, Dick, in April 2025.
+It included the second US leg, "You'll Understand More, Dick", one trip to Europe and one to Australia, and ended in Sydney, Australia on December 12, 2025.
+Her third EP, "I'm camera .", was released on May 23, 2025.
+Her fourth EP, "Something is a shell .", produced with Mr Hudson, was released on April 17, 2026.
+Her second world tour, called, "Her Desire, the Nemesis," began May 5, 2026 in Brussels, Belgium.